What Can You Sub For Baking Soda

 2. Self-Rising Flour

 Self-rising flour is a pre-mixed combination of flour, baking powder, and salt.
-If your recipe only requires a small amount of baking soda, you can substitute self-rising flour for all-purpose flour.
+In practice, if your recipe only requires a small amount of baking soda, you can substitute self-rising flour for all-purpose flour.
 A good rule of thumb is to omit the baking soda and salt from the recipe entirely and replace the all-purpose flour with an equal amount of self-rising flour.
 Be mindful that self-rising flour can result in a slightly different texture, so it's best used in recipes where a precise rise isn't critical.

 3. Yeast